-The Company makes regular capital expenditures annually to support its business goals and objectives, investing in the on-going upgrade, expansion and maintenance of its property and equipment relating primarily to machinery and equipment, office equipment and leasehold and building improvements.
+The Company makes regular capital expenditures annually to support its business goals and objectives, investing in ongoing maintenance of its property, plant and equipment.
 The Company has historically funded its capital expenditures primarily through working capital derived from operating income.

-Events that will Trigger Direct or Contingent Financial Obligation that is Material to the Company, Including any Default or Acceleration of an Obligation
+Events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation

-There were no events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation.
+There were no events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation.